d0nluka/d0nluka/README.md

 - 👋 Hi, I’m @d0nluka
-- 👀 I’m interested in Blockchain Security
+- 👀 I’m interested in Blockchain Security and Smart Contract Audits
 - 🌱 I’m currently learning Rust and Solidity
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...